-We all have the right to be treated equally.
+We all have the right to be treated equally and feel comfortable to be ourselves.
 It’s unlawful discrimination under the Equality Act if an individual or organization treats you unfairly because of:

 - Gender reassignment

 - Pregnancy or maternity

 The Equality Act 2010 covers everyone in Britain and is designed to legally protect people from discrimination in the workplace and in wider society.
 It sets out the different ways in which it’s unlawful to treat someone.

 There are four main ways you can be discriminated against:

 - Direct discrimination

 Direct discrimination involvess treating one person worse than another person because of a protected characteristic.